Are you a people pleaser? I was! In fact, growing up, I majored in pleasing others.

 A brand new door opened.

 Regaining my self-acceptance went hand-in-hand with letting go of resentment.
 The more I chose ME, the more inner peace I had.
 Self-Care Promotes Self-Love.

 Psychology Today provides a fairly complete list of “10 Signs You’re a People Pleaser.”
 You might look it over and see how many symptoms fit.
 However, usually people pleasers know who they are.
 They may not be able to articulate the exact signs, but they frequently identify themselves as pleasers.

-If we define unhealthy pleasing as compliance without considering self, it is as though we are only an extension of the will of another.
+If we define inordinate pleasing as compliance without considering self, it is as though we are only an extension of the will of another.
 When we give up ourselves to someone else, true cooperation is impossible.
 By surrendering our personal values and the responsibility for our happiness, we are making others responsible for our welfare by default.
-So we most often claim the right to blame someone else if things go badly!
+So then, we often claim the right to blame someone else if things go badly.

 - Our pleasing habit denies others the opportunity to help, give, and love us equitably.